Using the ABTC

 - travel frequently to an APEC economy (other than Australia or your place of residence) for business purposes

 - have not been convicted of a criminal offence

-- the Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity
+- Chief Executive Officer (CEO), Chief Financial Officer (CFO) or regional or country head of a registered business entity

 - an owner or director of a registered business entity

 - a board member of a registered business entity

-- the CEO or CFO of an Australian-based business peak body
+- CEO or CFO of an Australian-based business peak body

 - a Vice President, Executive, Director, Senior Manager or similar

 - an employee of a registered business entity nominated by the CEO, CFO, regional head, owner or director of the organisation.
 See the Pro-forma nomination letter (20KB PDF)

 Your business entity or Australian-based peak business body must be engaged in international trade or investment between APEC economies.
 See Business assessment below for details.
 If you are living outside Australia, you must have permission to live and work within this economy of residence.
 Applicants may be required to provide evidence of their work and residence permit with their application.

 We will consider a business to be engaged in trade or investment between APEC economies if the business: